-With a permesso di soggiorno and a document valid for travelling abroad (passport or titolo di viaggio) you can travel in Schengen European countries1 without a visa, but WITH AN ITALIAN PERMIT YOU CANNOT STAY IN OTHER EUROPEAN UNION COUNTRIES FOR MORE THAN THREE MONTHS, AND YOU CANNOT WORK REGULARLY.
+With a permesso di soggiorno and a document valid for travelling abroad (passport or titolo di viaggio) you can travel in Schengen1 European countries without a visa, but WITH AN ITALIAN PERMIT YOU CANNOT STAY IN OTHER EUROPEAN UNION COUNTRIES FOR MORE THAN THREE MONTHS, AND YOU CANNOT WORK REGULARLY.
+IN RECENT YEARS THOUGH, IT IS INCREASINGLY DIFFICULT FOR NON-EU CITIZENS TO CROSS THE BORDERS BETWEEN EU COUNTRIES EVEN WITH THE PERMIT TO STAY.
+Many are stopped and sent back, sometimes very far away from the border they were trying to cross (for example Taranto).

-The procedures to obtain a permit and the other ducuments needed are complicated, but there are people and associations across Italy that can help you free of charge (see our other flyer).
+The procedures to obtain a permit and the other documents needed are complicated, but there are people and associations across Italy that can help you free of charge (see our other flyer).
 GIVING MONEY TO A LAWYER DOES NOT GIVE YOU THE RIGHT TO A PERMIT, SO DO NOT GIVE MONEY TO LAWYERS.

-Permits are released by questura, which is the main police office, in the provice where you have your residence (residenza).
+Permits are released by questura, which is the main police office, in the province where you have your residence (residenza) or where you live.